txt/fse16/doc/hw1.md

       cd ninja/
       sh ninja

-That should generate the following ouput:
+That should generate the following lame Ascii Art version of a ninja throwing a star.

 ```
           ___